Dollskill: Webiste Redesign

 The Run-Down

-Dolls Kill spotlights an impressive collection of odds and ends for consumers who enjoy trendy street style.
+Dolls Kill spotlights a collection of odds and ends for consumers who enjoy trendy street style.
 However, they fail to consider translating their brand to fit a wider audience.

 I collected data through user research and assessed key areas of opportunity by screening the current experience, and carried out a redesign of the website which resulted in the final iteration.